 EMA approved Orladeyo in April 2021 for preventing the attack of HAE in adults and adolescents.

 HAS says OK to continue the reimbursement of Zykadia (ceritinib) for ALK + NSCLC

 HAS gave a positive opinion to continue the reimbursement of Zykadia (ceritinib) for patients with ALK-positive non-small-cell lung cancer.
 The drug is reimbursed for patients who were previously treated with crizotinib.

-Crizotinib is the first product approved for ALK-positive NSCLC, which demonstrated the superiority over chemotherapy.
+Crizotinib is the first product approved for ALK-positive NSCLC, which demonstrated its superiority over chemotherapy.

 Alecensa (alectinib) had demonstrated superiority in progression-free survival and the risk of brain progression over crizotinib; it is the preferred treatment option for the first-line treatment of ALK+ lung cancer.

-HAS has recommended Zyadia as a second-line treatment option after failure of first treatment (preferentially alectinib).
+HAS has recommended Zyadia as a second-line treatment option after failure of the first treatment (preferentially alectinib).

 Zyadia received ASMR V considering the gain in progression-free survival versus chemotherapy.
 However, HAS believed that the trial result does not reflect the current treatment strategy.